JanG175/kalman_10dof_imu/README.md

 * This component will work only with ESP-IDF version greater or equal to v5.2.0.
 * Readings from barometer sensor will be used only above 1.8 m high.
 * Note that this program will not work properly when sensors are upside down.
+* Uncomment `// #define TEST_PERFORMANCE 1 // uncomment to test loop performance` in `kalman_10dof_imu.h` to check the performance of the filter.
+* There is also optional complementary filter available.
+Uncomment `#define COMPLEMENTARY_FILTER 1 // uncomment to use complementary filter instead of kalman filter` in `kalman_10_dof_imu.h` to use it.

 ## SDK configuration
 * Set `configTICK_RATE_HZ` to `1000`.